dungeons-of-moria/umoria/README.md

 early 1990's, all these were still useful systems to support.

-Now, in the 2010's, only Linux is still a viable option - that means there is no suport for Windows or macOS.
+Now, in the 2010's, only Linux is still a viable option - that means there is no support for Windows or macOS.
 However, most people these days are running on Windows or macOS computers!

 What to do about it?